Baasic/baasic-rest-api/rest-api/resource-acl-put.md

 - ***id*** - Required (string).
 Specifies dynamic entry resource for which new ACL policy needs to be established.

-- ***resourceName*** - Required (string).
+- ***schemaName*** - Required (string).
 Name of dynamic schema which provides unique identification of the specified dynamic entry resource.

 * * *